 Natural Language Processing (NLP) lets computers understand and process human language.
 It encompasses speech recognition, text-to-speech conversion, language translation, sentiment analysis in text, content summarization, and prompt-based question-answering tasks.

-Traditional NLP methods heavily rely on models that are trained on labeled datasets.
+Traditional NLP methods heavily rely on models trained on labeled datasets.
 These models often struggled to adapt to new areas or tasks and were limited by the availability of high-quality labeled data.

 Meanwhile, the emergence of large language models LLMS (or foundation models) has transformed this field by enabling the creation of more robust and adaptable language models.
 These powerful models can handle many NLP tasks with just a little fine-tuning on smaller datasets.
 Examples include GPT (Generative Pre-trained Transformer), BERT (Bidirectional Encoder Representations from Transformers), Claude, etc.